QudsLab/NextSSL/README.md

       <br>
       <font color="#5db8a6"><b>CRYPTO ARCHIVE + SAFETY-PROFILE TOOLKIT</b></font>
       <h1><font color="#f4fffd">NextSSL</font></h1>
-      <h3><font color="#cdebe6">A wide cryptographic archive with strict, inspectable defaults.</font></h3>
+      <h3><font color="#cdebe6">A wide crypto archive with safe defaults you can inspect.</font></h3>
       <p>
         <font color="#d9d4cc">
-          NextSSL is being built to sit in the top conversation for crypto libraries by combining archive breadth, explicit safety profiles, portable targets, and a review-first promotion model.
-          It is ambitious by design and honest about its current under-development state.
+          NextSSL is being built as a large crypto library for research, testing, and safer defaults.
+          It tracks many algorithms, supports many platforms, and keeps risky choices away from normal users.
+          The project is still under development, so the README is clear about what is planned and what is ready.
         </font>
       </p>
       <br>